gn0/sigh-mode/README.md

 ## Known issues

 If Sigh Mode is invoked in Evil, then `h`/`left` and `l`/`right` move the cursor character-by-character instead of sentence-by-sentence.
-This behavior is fixed by switching to Emacs state and back, by pressing `C-z` twice.
+With native compilation turned off, this misbehavior is fixed by switching to Emacs state and back, by pressing `C-z` twice.
+With native compilation turned on, the misbehavior is resolved after Emacs is restarted and Sigh Mode is loaded a second time.